PvPClt/project/album_en.md

 ![](Images/En_Album_16.jpg)

- Russian Ministry of Defense briefing.
+Briefing at the Russian Ministry of Defense.

 **Journalist:**